 On Golden Leaf

 Kanazawa is known as the gold leaf capital of Japan since it accounts for 99 per cent of Japan’s production of gold leaf crafts.
 While visiting Kanazawa (where gold leaf is so engrained in the city, that the name translates as ‘marshes of gold’), travellers can try decorating with gold leaf at locations in Kanazawa, including Kanazawa Kinpaku, to create a fascinating souvenir to take home.
-For a taste of gold, join the queue for an edible gold leaf decorated ice cream at Hakuichi, located in Higashi Chayagai.
+One of the best things to do in Ishikawa is to sample a taste of gold by joining the queue for an edible gold leaf decorated ice cream at Hakuichi, located in Higashi Chayagai.

 Ishikawa is home to one of the Three Great Gardens in Japan, Kenroku-en Garden, which combines beautiful scenery with artistic designs.
 Kenroku-en is a 10 hectare landscape garden that is perfect for strolling through the hills, cottages, ponds, and tea houses.
 Open to the public since 1871, the garden is named Kenroku-en (‘having six factors’) because it has six attributes which exemplify the beauty of the garden including spaciousness, tranquility, artifice, antiquity, water, and magnificent views.
 In winter months enjoy the glistening frozen lakes among the snow and if visiting Japan in spring, make this a must-do for its cherry blossom covered walkways.